 The Group makes quantitative assessments of life underwriting risk using the Standard Formula.
-According to the Standard Formula, the exposure to life underwriting risk totalled EUR 38.2 million as at 31 December 2020 (31 December 2019: EUR 28.8 million).
-The capital requirement for life underwriting risk represented 9.3% (31 December 2019: 8.5%) of the total SCR of all risk modules.
-As at 31 December 2020, life underwriting risk rose compared to 31 December 2019;
+According to the Standard Formula, the exposure to life underwriting risk totalled EUR 38.3 million as at 31 December 2021 (31 December 2020: EUR 38.2 million).
+The capital requirement for life underwriting risk represented 8.7% (31 December 2020: 9.3%) of the total SCR of all risk modules18.
+As at 31 December 2021, life underwriting risk was at the same level as at 31 December 2020.

-chiefly because of Vita's inclusion in the Group.
 Lapse risk, specifically mass lapse risk, represented the largest proportion of the Group's undiversified life underwriting risk.
-Mortality risk and expense risk are also important risk categories, which, similar to lapse risk, increased as at 31 December 2020 compared to 31 December 2019, chiefly because of Vita's inclusion in the Group, whereas the updating of other valuation assumptions also had an upward effect.
+Mass lapse risk declined modestly year on year because of changes in the business volume and updated valuation assumptions.
+Mortality risk and expense risk are also important risk categories, which as at 31 December 2021 increased compared to 31 December 2020 (partly because of higher mortality assumptions, higher expense assumptions as a result of a contracted portfolio portion and a change in the risk-free interest rate assumption).
 Other life underwriting risks of the Group are rather small.
-A comparison of risks is provided in the following breakdown of undiversified risk by life underwriting risk sub-module.
-The share of each risk sub-module is expressed as a percentage of the total of all life underwriting risk sub-modules.
+A comparison of risks is provided in the following breakdown of undiversified risk (amount and percentage of total) by life underwriting risk sub-module.
+The proportion of each risk sub-module is expressed as a percentage of the total of all life underwriting risk sub-modules.